TheAcharya/Airlift/README.md

 <details><summary>Obtain your Dropbox App Key and Authorisation code:</summary>
 <p>

-1. Right-Click and save [dropbox-token.json](https://raw.githubusercontent.com/TheAcharya/Airlift/main/assets/dropbox-token.json) file to your computer.
+1. Right-click and save [dropbox-token.json](https://raw.githubusercontent.com/TheAcharya/Airlift/main/assets/dropbox-token.json) file to your computer.
 2. When using `--dropbox-token` make sure you input the full `PATH` of `dropbox-token.json` file.
 3. Login to your [Dropbox's App Console](https://www.dropbox.com/developers/apps) account via a web browser.
 4. Click on ‘Create app’ button.